offthegridcoders/acidotic-racing/README.md

 # acidotic Racing Official Website

-You can see the progress here: [LINK](http://thewickedwebdev.github.io/acidotic-racing/)
+You can see the progress here: [LINK](http://thewickedwebdev.github.io/acidotic-racing/dist/)

-Static HTML
+Generated Static HTML using Gulp

 #### Dependancies
 `sudo npm install`
 `gem install scss-lint`

-#### Builds static website
+#### Builds Static Website
->Lints, Compiles Sass, Minifies CSS, JS and Images
->Builds html files from partials and templates
+>Lints, Compiles Sass, Minifies CSS, JS and Images / And builds html files from partials and templates `gulp`
-`gulp`

 ####About